alex9849/CocktailPi/README.md

   - ``DB_PASSWORD`` Database-Password
   - ``JWT_SECRET`` A random String, that gets used to encrypt the JSON-Web-Tokens

 The webinterface starts on port 8080.
+The default-login is:
+User: Admin
+Password: 123456
+A demo can be found here: https://cocktailmaker-demo.liggesmeyer.net/